Warriors (Lin-Manuel Miranda and Eisa Davis album)

-Warriors is a concept album by Lin-Manuel Miranda and Eisa Davis, inspired by the 1979 action film The Warriors, which adapted the 1965 novel of the same name by Sol Yurick.
+Warriors is a cast recording turned musical by Lin-Manuel Miranda and Eisa Davis, inspired by the 1979 action film The Warriors, which adapted the 1965 novel of the same name by Sol Yurick.
 It was released on October 18, 2024, produced by Mike Elizondo and executive-produced by Nas.
-Blending hip-hop, musical theatre, and various styles that reflect New York City's diversity, Warriors reimagines the story with a gender-flipped perspective.
+Blending hip-hop, musical theater, and various styles that reflect New York City's diversity, Warriors reimagines the story with a gender-flipped perspective.
 It follows an all-female gang navigating a treacherous journey through the city after the murder of a gang leader, drawing inspiration from real-life events like the 1971 Hoe Avenue peace meeting and addressing themes of misogyny.

 Though initially rumored to be part of a planned stage musical, Miranda and Davis clarified that Warriors was conceived as a standalone musical work.
 Miranda stated that treating the project as an album rather than a stage production allowed him to work with some of his "dream collaborators" who could not commit to a Broadway schedule.
 Warriors features a diverse group of artists, including hip-hop figures Lauryn Hill, Busta Rhymes, Ghostface Killah, and RZA, as well as Latin musician Marc Anthony and dancehall singer Shenseea.
-The album also includes performances from Broadway and film stars Colman Domingo, Billy Porter, Sasha Hutchings, Phillipa Soo, and Jasmine Cephas Jones.
+The album also includes performances from Broadway and film stars Amber Gray, Colman Domingo, Billy Porter, Sasha Hutchings, Phillipa Soo, Joshua Henry, and Jasmine Cephas Jones.
+The album peaked at number 21 on Billboards Top Current Albums chart, and at 29 on the UK Album Downloads chart.

 Following its release, Miranda and Davis confirmed plans to develop a stage adaptation.

-The album debuted at number one on Billboards Compilation Albums chart and entered the Top 40 on the UK Album Downloads chart.
+In 2026, the stage adaptation was announced to premiere in 2027 on Broadway at the Lunt-Fontanne Theatre.

 Background

-The American singer-songwriter Lin-Manuel Miranda first saw the movie The Warriors (1979) at age four on a VHS videocassette and, according to him, the story has been "on two stone tablets in [his] head" since then.
+The American composer, lyricist, and playwright Lin-Manuel Miranda first saw the movie The Warriors (1979) at age four on a VHS videocassette and, according to him, the story has been "on two stone tablets in [his] head" since then.
 In 2009, shortly after Miranda's stage musical In the Heights opened on Broadway, his friend Phil Westgren suggested their future musical should be based on The Warriors.
 Miranda initially told Westgren the idea would never work, but after his first run of Hamilton performances, he realized he had been thinking about adapting The Warriors since then.
 In 2022, Miranda proposed a collaboration on the project to playwright and actress Eisa Davis, who had never seen the movie.